scc-digitalhub/docs/user/docs/runtimes/tvm.md

 | `keep_params_in_input`{: style="white-space: nowrap" } | `false` | Keeps the weights in a separate `params.bin`; `compile` embeds them again. |
 | `sanitize_input_names`{: style="white-space: nowrap" } | `true` | Rewrites the input names into valid identifiers. |
 | `image` | toolkit image | Another image for this run. |

+### Outputs without a shape

+TVM 0.26 converts some shape arithmetic into slices whose size is known only at run time, for example the box decoding at the end of YOLOv8.
+The outputs of the IR then have no shape, and `compile` cannot generate code for them.

+The build handles this by itself: when `simplify` is `false` and some outputs have no shape, it simplifies the graph with onnxsim, which computes those values in advance, and converts it again.
+Nothing has to be set:

+- the log of the build shows `some outputs have no shape: simplifying the graph with onnxsim and converting again`;
+- `metadata.json` of the IR Model has `"simplify": true` and `"simplified_automatically": true`.

+If onnxsim cannot simplify the graph, the build keeps the first conversion and warns that the outputs `still have no shape`: `compile` will then fail, see [Troubleshooting](#troubleshooting).

 ### Build output